HyoungsungKim/Golang-practice/Concurrency-pattern.md

 ***When something is pushed in full channel, It is not abandoned, but waiting until channel get a space***

-- Goroutine with sending to goroutin is wait until buffered channel get a space
+- Goroutine with sending to goroutine is wait until buffered channel get a space

 compiler optimization